 This chart is a circular statistical graphic divided into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice is proportional to the quantity it represents.
 It is named pie chart for its resemblance to a pie that has been sliced; there are variations on the way it can be presented.
-A variation of the pie chart includes several concentrical layers, where outter layers of the chart represent subgroups, each of them split into several slices.
+A variation of pie charts include several concentrically layers, where outer layers of the chart represent subgroups, each of them split into several slices.

-Interactive pie charts allow users to zoom in on specific slices at several layers, which expands outter layers.
+Interactive pie charts allow users to zoom in on specific slices at several layers, which expands outer layers.